Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ```
 ### Add thread participants

-Use `AddParticipants` to add participants to the chat thread.
-The following are the supported attributes for each thread participant:
+Use `AddParticipants` to add one or more participants to the chat thread.
+The following are the supported attributes for each thread participant(s):
 - `communicationUser`, required, it is the identification for the thread participant.
 - `displayName`, optional, is the display name for the thread participant.
 - `shareHistoryTime`, optional, time from which the chat history is shared with the participant.